 The CCN and its highly trained and nationally renowned faculty and technical staff’s primary goal is to provide high-quality service in a cost-efficient manner to the UPMC patient population.
 The center focuses on interdisciplinary research to improve the understanding and the value of IONM to predict and prevent nerve injury.
 In addition, CCN faculty have established an IONM course and training program at Carlow University.
 The first undergraduates in this program graduated in May of 2020.

-The CCN is the largest and busiest academic IONM program in the country, offering and providing services at all UPMC hospitals including UPMC Hamot, Horizon, Altoona, Somerset and Susquehanna.
-In addition, the CCN provides professional and technical services at Armstrong Regional Health System, Excela Health System and Indiana Regional Hospital.
+The CCN is the largest and busiest academic IONM program in the country, offering and providing services at all UPMC hospitals including UPMC Hamot, Horizon, Altoona, Somerset, Susquehanna and Western Maryland.
+In addition, the CCN provides professional and technical services at Armstrong Regional Health System, Excela Health System, Indiana Regional Hospital and Trinity Health System.
 The CCN faculty is able to achieve this service expansion to community hospitals through the use of telemedicine technology.
 Patients in community hospitals, more than 100 miles away, can receive the same quality care without having to travel to Pittsburgh.

 Intraoperative multimodality monitoring at UPMC includes expertise in somatosensory evoked potentials (SSEP), brainstem auditory evoked potentials (BAEP), transcranial motor evoked potentials (TcMEP), direct cortical motor evoked potentials (dcMEP) electroencephalography (EEG) and electromyography (EMG).
 Direct peripheral nerve recordings (CNAP and CMAP) are also are performed, as well as single unit micro-electrode recordings (MER) and macrostimulation performed for subcortical mapping during placement of DBS electrodes in various subcortical structures.
 EEG is used to monitor cerebral function and ischemic risk during cerebral and peripheral vascular procedures, including cerebral aneurysm treatment, carotid endarterectomy and a variety of cardiothoracic procedures.